deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 To facilitate updates, Flowave ensures backwards compatibility of the database schema.
 Backwards compatibility makes it possible to operate an older version of the process engine on a newer version of the database schema.
 This property is crucial in the first step of the rolling update process: after the database has been updated, the process engine libraries are still at the previous version.

-## On-line applicability of Db Migration Script
+## On-line applicability of DB Migration Script

 Note that Flowave does not guarantee that the migration script is applicable on-line (concurrently to in-flight transactions).
 While Flowave does its best effort to ensure this property, it is not guaranteed.
 It is therefore strongly recommended to _test the database migration script_ on a test database with a similar load to the production database.